5 reasons you need to be at Disrupt Berlin – TechCrunch

 There’s no better startup launch pad than our world-renowned Startup Battlefield.
 Since 2007, this global pitch competition has launched 857 companies — like Vurb, Dropbox, Mint and Yammer.
 They’ve collectively raised $8.9 billion and produced 113 exits.
 Who will join their ranks?

-Be in the room to watch this year’s outstanding cohort go head-to-head in a fierce battle to win the judges hearts and minds.
+Be in the room to watch this year’s outstanding cohort go head-to-head in a fierce battle to win the judges’ hearts and minds.
 Oh, right — they’ll also win the Disrupt Cup, intense media and investor love and a $50,000 equity-free cash infusion.
 It all goes down live on the Main Stage, and it’s streamed live to a global audience.

 4. The Serendipity of Startup Alley